d3x0r/STFRPhysics/whitepaper.md

  - doesn't compare products of numbers, especially prime numbers that are a modulo of (2?)π.

-### Regarding Specific Representation

-It may seem that a more 'primary' representation of rotation is axis-angle, as that also does not lose precision, and can easily be scaled for relative comparisons with other rotations.
-This would be the same effect as carrying speed and a unit vector representing a direction for velocity calculations; but similarly the `(x,y,z)` coordinates of a velocity vector are actually 4 dimensional `(speed, dx, dy, dz )`.
-The speed of a body spinning (2π,2π,2π) is not `sqrt(3) * 2π`, but rather is `3 * 6π`.

-Consider that before a rotation of more than 2π can happen, it first has to have a rotation vector `(1/3,1/3,1/3)*2π`.  `(2/3,2/3,2/3)*2π` is 2 rotations around the axle, and `(3/3,3/3,3/3)*2π` is 3 rotations arond the axis in the direction of (1,1,1).

-One might also say that velocity or spacial coordinates should be `(speed,x,y,z)` define the rate to change, and the normal direction to go, with a unit vector is spherical.
-Although curvatures or rotations make things feel spherical they are not themselves spherical.

 ### Generalized Parameterization of Log Complex (experimental)

 Further experimentation can explore the possibilty of splitting the single scalar into two parts; or perhaps a ratio factor of amount to apply spin vs linear(real) factor.